In this article, we’ll be talking about a very interesting aspect of culture: Clothing in South Korea.

 Korean Traditional Clothing

 Along with unique and remarkable food, clothing is a huge part of Korean culture.
-Typically made with plain and patterned silks and other fabrics with intricate designs typically featuring graceful lines and national symbols, Traditional Clothing in Korea is unique, and rich Korean history has been woven into them.
+Typically made with plain and patterned silks and other fabrics with intricate designs typically featuring graceful lines and national symbols, Traditional Korean Clothing is unique, and rich Korean history has been woven into them.

 Traditional Korean Dress